rbignon/doctoshotgun/README.md

 Further optional arguments:

 ```
 --center "<name>" [--center <name> …]                 : filter centers to only choose one from the provided list
+--center-exclude "<name>" [--center-exclude <name> …] : exclude centers from search and booking
 -p <index>, --patient <index>                         : select patient for which book a slot
 -z, --pfizer                                          : looking only for a Pfizer vaccine
 -m, --moderna                                         : looking only for a Moderna vaccine
 -j, --janssen                                         : looking only for a Janssen vaccine
 -d, --debug                                           : display debug information
 -t <days>, --time-window <days>                       : set how many next days the script look for slots
 --start-date <DD/MM/YYYY>                             : first date on which you want to book the first slot
 --end-date <DD/MM/YYYY>                               : last date on which you want to book the first slot
 --dry-run                                             : do not really book a slot
 ```

 ### With Docker